hendrixjoseph/joe4huberheights/_posts/2021-03-12-huber-heights-city-managers-resignation.md

 ---
 layout: post
-title: Three Primary Docuements for the Huber Heights City Manager's Resignation
+title: Three Primary Documents for the Huber Heights City Manager's Resignation
 ---

 If anyone wants to check out some primary documents about the former City Manager's resignation, here's his resignation letter, most recent employment contract, and consultation agreement: